williscool/modern_js_app/design_notes.md

 ## p0

-- test form has x inputs, when you change stuff their values change, and that you can't invalid and you can input valid input
+- and that you can't invalid and you can input valid input (would just test this in a seperate unit test)
-- figure out a way to ban currencies from consideration
 - (mock the api respone json to test our algorithm with)
 - use this to help spec https://www.educative.io/collection/5668639101419520/5649050225344512 also think of edge cases and such
 - hit the api. copy resp with chrome `copy` use it to make mock data to test algorithm on